 The R100J is always referred to as a "rare crankshaft-driven winch", and it is particularly rare in a full installation with control levers in the cab.
-In this article, John summarizes the range of Koenig "King" winches designed for Willys Universal Jeeps, and describes his research and fabrication of the control system for a King R100J. -- Derek Redmond
+In this article, the late John Ittel summarized the range of Koenig "King" winches designed for Willys Universal Jeeps, and described his research and fabrication of the control system for a King R100J. -- Derek Redmond

 This is the most common version of the "King" winch.
 It is shaft-driven from a PTO (180K JPEG) on the transfer case, to three mounting locations, at the front bumper, center bed, or rear drawbar.